ACCOMMODATION AND TRAINING PACKAGE

 During the week breakfast and evening meals are included at the Refugio and at weekends you’ll also get breakfast on a Saturday – leaving you free to pop into town and try out the local restaurants – or just chill out and eat with friends at your apartment.

-The lake itself sits just behind the resort of Cerro Cathedral, and you’ll get private transport from the Refugio to the resort everyday and back down after a hard day’s training.
+The lake itself sits just behind the resort of Cerro Catedral, and you’ll get private transport from the Refugio to the resort everyday and back down after a hard day’s training.

 And of course your mentor will be on hand all the time to help make sure everything runs smoothly, answer any questions, fix any problems and crucially to make sure you get to enjoy the weekly barbecues and legendary quiz nights.